Bijuth-HPC/slurm2.5.0_UB20_login/README.md

 Slurm
 ========

-This project sets up an auto-scaling Slurm cluster, create slurm Login node Slurm is a highly configurable open source workload manager.
+This custome project sets up an auto-scaling Slurm cluster, Create slurm Login node.

+Slurm is a highly configurable open source workload manager.
 See the [Slurm project site](https://www.schedmd.com/) for an overview.

 ## Slurm Clusters in CycleCloud versions >= 7.8